Serotonin and noradrenaline reuptake inhibitors for depression

 - complementary medicines containing St John’s wort;

-Your doctor may monitor your blood pressure while you are taking an SNRI, as some people have had small increases in their blood pressure when taking these medicines.
+Your doctor may want to monitor your blood pressure while you are taking an SNRI, as some people have had small increases in their blood pressure when taking these medicines.
+You may also need to have regular eye checks if you have glaucoma.

-Sometimes while taking antidepressants, particularly during the first few months of treatment, people may feel that their depression is worsening or they may have suicidal thoughts.
+There is a slightly increased risk of suicidal thoughts and behaviours when younger people (those under 25) first start taking antidepressants for depression.
+So, close monitoring is needed during the first few months of treatment.
 If you do feel like this, or if you have any thoughts about death or suicide, talk to your doctor about this as soon as you can, or call one of the helplines noted in the box below.

 Is it safe to drink alcohol while taking an SNRI?